Study Abroad Guidance for Students Worldwide

 5. Apply and Obtain Visa

-Submit applications to multiple universities, accept offers, and apply for student visas.
-Provide all required documents promptly.
+Submit applications to multiple universities, accept offers, and apply for student visas with complete documents.

 6. Plan Arrival and Integration